PraneethJain/Science-2/Assignment-1/2022101093_Assignment_1.typ

 Therefore, for SVD and standard diagonalization of a matrix to give the same results, the matrix must by *symmetric*

+Now, consider a symmetric matrix $A$.
+The spectral theorem states implies $A$ is orthogonally diagonalizable.
+$ A = P D P^T $
+with $P^T = P^(-1)$.
+Since $A$ is symmetric, for its SVD, we have $U = V$,
+$ A = U Sigma U^T $
+Assume the SVD decomposition is different from the diagonalization.
+The spectral theorem guarantees a unique diagonalization for a symmetric matrix.
+But if the SVD is not the same, then it means there are multiple diagonalizations.
+This is a contradiction.
+Therefore, both the decompositions are the same.

+Therefore, for a symmetric matrix, the SVD and standard diagonalization of a matrix give the same results.

+Since we have proven both ways, we can conclude:

+*The SVD and Standard Diagonalization are same if and only if the matrix is symmetric.*

 = Question 2
 == (a)
 Kinetic Energy T = $1/2 m dot(x)^2 + 1/2 m dot(y)^2$